On-Premise vs Cloud – Which One Will You Choose for Your Organization?

 - Limited scalability—If you see a surge in business operations, there is no way to scale up the infrastructure quickly and scale it back down if the business operations subside.
 This limited scalability is one of the biggest factors to consider when deploying on-premises solutions.

-Hybrid Cloud: Best of Both Worlds
+On-Premise vs Cloud: The Best of Both Worlds with Hybrid

 - A combination of an on-premises data center, private and public cloud resources, and all the workloads tied under a common data management solution for better visibility into the infrastructure.